 The detailed design for the Rockhampton Ring Road is underway and will review the concept design (released in May 2020) in consideration of traffic efficiency, improved safety, increased resilience to flooding, improved connectivity and accessibility, and environment and cultural heritage.

 Have your say

-You can view the proposed design and artist's impressions and provide your feedback on the design and survey below.
-Your comments will help TMR ensure community feedback is considered as part of the design process.
+TMR has consulted with the community on the proposed design and artist's impressions.
+Feedback received will help TMR ensure community feedback is considered as part of the design process.

 A series of artist's impressions have been developed to show how design elements could look for key connections on the Rockhampton Ring Road.